Loaded Zucchini Boats are hollowed zucchinis filled with marinara and sausage, topped with melty Cheddar cheese, and baked to perfection.

 How To Make Zucchini Boats

-3. Cook the Filling: by sautéing onions, garlic, and sausage, then adding seasonings and sauce.
+3. Cook the Filling by sautéing onions, garlic, and sausage, then adding seasonings and sauce.

-4. Assemble the Boats: by placing the zucchini in a dish, filling them with the mixture, and topping with cheese.
+4. Assemble the Boats by placing the zucchini in a dish, filling them with the mixture, and topping with cheese.

-5. Bake: for 20-25 minutes until the zucchini is tender.
+5. Bake for 20-25 minutes until the zucchini is tender, but not mushy.

-6. Serve: hot, garnished if desired.
+6. Serve hot.
+Garnish if desired.

 Sautéed sausage and seasonings, marinara sauce simmering, zucchini preparation, stuffing zucchini with meat mixture, topping with cheddar cheese, and baking.